General Terms and Conditions of PubliBike AG

 PubliBike AG disclaims any liability in case of accidents, falls, and/or damages caused to third parties with a rented bicycle and caused by the customer.

 In case of bodily injury and/or material loss or damage sustained by third parties, or if a third party is wholly or partially responsible or liable, the Customer must contact the police and complete an accident report.
 Upon request he/she must send a copy of this report to the Service Provider.

 The prices and rates of PubliBike AG are expressed in Swiss Francs and include VAT.

 Costs (of subscription and use of the bike) are billed to the Customer according to the rates published in the customer account.
 The Customer is obliged to pay the amount corresponding to use of the bike until it is returned in the correct manner (see clause 4.4).
 The cost of using the bike is based on the rental duration.
 If the bike has not been returned correctly, the rental duration shall be charged to the last customer until the bike is returned in the due and proper manner.
 The Customer Service must be informed in the event of difficulties with the rental, intermediate stop or return.

 By indicating his/her payment method, the Customer authorizes the Service Provider to use said payment method for direct debiting of all charges related to the use of this service.
 The Customer undertakes to ensure that his/her payment method is valid and adequately funded.

-Payments by credit card are subject to the GTC of the relevant financial institutions.
+Payments by credit card (or bank account for Velospot) are subject to the GTC of the relevant financial institutions.

 Any complaint regarding billing must be submitted within thirty (30) days of the debit.
 Failing such complaint, the billing shall be deemed to have been accepted.